JoeFergus/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 * Use Net Promoter Scores and see which members score in the 90% or higher range as advertise to them a discount reward for recruiting new members with prompt codes.
     * Especially around weekends when members will get the advertisements and then promote to the casual riders when it comes to the weekdays when the casuals increase their usage.

 **Conclusion**

+Our analysis reveals distinct usage patterns between casual riders and annual members at Cyclistic.
+Casual riders exhibit significantly longer ride lengths, particularly on Thursdays and Fridays, and have shown substantial growth from 2019 to 2020.
+To capitalize on this, targeted marketing strategies should focus on converting high-usage casual riders into members by highlighting the benefits of membership, such as cost savings and convenience.
+By leveraging data-driven insights and strategic advertising, Cyclistic can effectively increase its annual membership base and drive future growth.

+**Outro**

 I appreciate all who took the time out of their day to review my case study that guided me through the full process of data analysis and how it relates to real world use using tools such as Google Sheets, R Studio, and Tableau.
 And eagerly look forward to adding this certificate to my resume and seeing what new opportunities may bring me in my career.